rsocket/rsocket/Protocol.md

   * Transport protocols that include demultiplexing, such as HTTP/2, MAY omit the Stream ID field if all parties agree.
 The means of negotiation and agreement is left to the transport protocol.
 * __Frame Type__: (6 bits = max value 63) Type of Frame.
 * __Flags__: (10 bits) Any Flag bit not specifically indicated in the frame type should be set to 0 when sent and not interpreted on reception.
-Flags generally depend on Frame Type, but all frame types must provide space for the following flags:
+Flags generally depend on Frame Type, but all frame types MUST provide space for the following flags:
      * (__I__)gnore: Ignore frame if not understood
      * (__M__)etadata: Metadata present